-- ICBA will continue to warn regulators about overly conservative safety and soundness compliance exams and the general “gotcha” mentality of examiners.
-A more flexible regulatory approach to community banking is needed, particularly in the area of compliance exams, to which examiners appear to have turned their focus.
+- ICBA will continue to warn regulators about overly conservative safety and soundness and compliance exams and the general “gotcha” mentality of examiners.
+In compliance examination, a more flexible regulatory approach to community banking is needed.

 - ICBA will resist efforts by the regulators to impose hard concentration limits on any type of lending.

 - Community banks are concerned that certain restrictions or practices that apply to the largest banks will come down to their level as “best practices.”Examiners should not apply large bank practices to community banks that operate according to a different, less complex, and more conservative business model.